rmessett15/Weather-Dashboard/README.md

 ## Technologies Used

-This project utilizes HTML, CSS, JavaScript, Materialize........
-Fontawesome.com, Google Fonts, DayJS CDN, and Moment CDN
+This project utilizes HTML, CSS, JavaScript, Materialize, and OpenWeather API (server-side API).

 ## Installation